MidnightMages/AdvancedComputers/README.md

 At this point there is still some fundamental content missing (thus the alpha tag) and there might also be a number of bugs present (please open an issue ticket if you find one).

 ## Features
-Currently adds programmable computers into Minecraft, along with screens, peripheral cables, real-world-internet-access, and redstone peripheral, all being interactable through Lua 5.4.
+Currently adds programmable computers into Minecraft, along with screens, peripheral cables, real-world-internet-access, and redstone and inventory-interface peripherals, all being interactable through Lua 5.4.

 **For server owners:**
 As far as resource usage goes, we are only setting up a lua execution environment per computer and **not** an entire virtual machine, meaning these computers have a very minimum low ram and disk space requirement.

 Cpu time limiting based on computer tier is implemented, whereas ram & disk usage limiting currently is not.

-### Planned stuff (until we label the mod as a Beta):

 ### Finding your way around
 We sincerely want to apologise for the slight lack of usability on the software side; our OS (Advanced OS) is not mega usable right now, but the commands `ls` and `lua` do exist, so you could technically write a text editor using the lua shell and then get going from there.
 Additionally theres now `rm`, which, when called with a path that has a trailing slash e.g. `rm /etc/`, will remove directories recursively.
 And also `pasteTextToFile`, which listens for pasted-text (paste via middle mouse button) and then writes that into the specified file.
 E.g. `pasteToFile someFile.lua`.
-We are rewriting the OS in the AcLuaDev repo, so it should be a lot more usable soon :D.
+We are rewriting the OS in the MidnightMages/AcLuaDev repo, so it should be a lot more usable soon :D.

 You can also use the lua code `vm.listUDKeys(components:getFirst("computer"))` to programmatically figure out which fields a userdata object contains (in your current mod version). 'userdata' is a special Lua type that represents a Java object.
 All components are represented as userdata objects.